MagaluCloud/magalu/mgc/cli/docs/iam/Roles/members.md

 ```
     --cli.list-links enum[=table]   List all available links for this command (one of "json", "table" or "yaml")
 -h, --help                          help for members
+    --parent-id string              Parent Id
+    --parent-type enum              Parent Type (one of "organization" or "project") (required)
     --project-id string             Project to scope this command to.
 Overrides the configured project for this invocation
     --role-name string              Role Name (required)
     --scope enum                    Scope this command applies to: 'default' for the tenant's default project, 'tenant' for the entire tenant.
 The IAM API encodes the default project as the tenant id (one of "default" or "tenant")